chipweinberger/flutter_pcm_sound/README.md

 ## No Audio Files

 Most sound plugins use audio files.
-You store them in your `assets` folder, load, and then play them. [example: sound_pool](https://pub.dev/packages/soundpool)
+You store them in your `assets` folder, load, and then play them. e.g. [sound_pool](https://pub.dev/packages/soundpool)

 `flutter_pcm_sound` is for music apps that generate the audio in realtime a few milliseconds before you hear it.